GSA/digitalgov.gov/content/guides/site-scanning/data.md

   - /guides/site-scanning/download-the-data/
 ---

 There's a complete API available for accessing all of the scan data.
-Complete documentation, including API key registration, [can be found on open.gsa.gov](https://open.gsa.gov/api/site-scanning-api/).
+Full documentation, including API key registration, [can be found on open.gsa.gov](https://open.gsa.gov/api/site-scanning-api/).

 **Direct Downloads**